ARMmbed/mbed-client/docs/Introduction.md

 void error(M2MInterface::Error error)
 ```

-### Deregister
+#### The Deregister feature

-The client can deregister from mbed DS when it no longer requires access to the server.
-When mbed DS receives the **Deregister** message it removes the device's registration information from its database.
-When the client needs mbed DS again, it will have to register again.
+The client can deregister from mbed Device Server when it no longer requires access to the server.
+When mbed Device Server receives the **Deregister** message it removes the device's registration information from its database.
+When the client needs mbed Device Server again, it has to register again.

 To deregister your endpoint client:

-If the endpoint has multiple server registrations, you need to provide the `server_object` of the server where you would like to deregister your endpoint.
-Otherwise, if there is only one registration, you can pass `NULL` and the client will deregister the default registration.
+If the endpoint has multiple server registrations, you need to provide the `server_object` of the server from which would like to deregister.
+If there is only one registration, you can pass `NULL` and the client will deregister from the default registration.

 ```
 M2MInterface::unregister_object(M2MSecurity *object);